 Speakers for metro area elementary schools are available through the Public Service Committee to help enrich the education of young learners, particularly the 2nd to 4th grade levels.

 Membership in the society is open to anyone with an interest in geology.
-The benefits of membership include
+The benefits of membership include:

 - GSM Newsletter - A quarterly publication containing announcements of upcoming activities, interesting and informative articles on the earth sciences, GSM project and activity reports, and general club news and notices.
+Past issues

 - GSM Directory - An annual book that is a handy information resource, and makes it easy to access your organization.